-The final shove to actively pursuing bariatric weight loss surgery came during a Chicago vacation in June 2016.
-My husband had a work conference for a couple days in Chicago, and we decided that we would stay in Chicago a few extra nights and make a mini-vacation out of it.
+The final shove to actively pursuing bariatric weight loss surgery came during our Chicago vacation in June 2016.
+My husband had a work conference for a couple days in Chicago, and we decided we would stay in Chicago a few extra nights and make a mini-vacation out of it.
 We had not had a vacation that required a flight since our honeymoon in 2011.

 Having never been to Chicago, I checked out many travel guides from the library.
 I researched what I wanted to explore in Chicago while he was at the conference and what we would explore as a couple.
 I made a full itinerary for the 2 days I was by myself including the museums I would visit and walking tours I would take.
 I bought an olive green backpack and filled it with items I needed on my adventures.
 My husband even put a tracking app on my phone so that if I got lost, he could easily find me.

 Side note: I grew up in a town of 2,000 people in Minnesota.
 I went to a college, within an hour driving distance of my parents, which had 2,000-2,500 people tops in attendance.
 In a college of this size, I knew the majority of people either by name or by face.
 My college years were comfortable, no real personal growth or exposure to ideas that were different than my own.
-I didn’t party because I was working all the time, either studying or at a job to pay for school.
+I didn’t party because I was working full time.
+I either had to study or be at a job to pay for school.
 In the last month of college, I was accepted for a Master’s Degree program in Boston.
 By that August, I was alone on a train to my new life in Boston.